 During an emergency, an operator is required to respond as quickly as possible.
 Because of the large variety of service areas, geographical constraints, weather, traffic and many other factors, it is impractical to specify a precise time interval for response to an Emergency Locate Request.
 An operator is required to make the best effort possible to get to the site without delay.
-If an excavator feels that an extraordinary amount of time elapsed before an operator responded, then an RAA should be filed with the OPUC for final resolution.
+If an excavator feels that an extraordinary amount of time elapsed before an operator responded, then an RAA should be filed.